MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/concurrency.md

 A coroutine is a function that can be suspended and resumed.
 In the **ProcessFeedAsync** coroutine above, when the **co_await** statement is reached, the coroutine asynchronously initiates the **RetrieveFeedAsync** call and then it immediately suspends itself and returns control back to the caller (which is **main** in the example above). **main** can then continue to do work while the feed is being retrieved and printed.
 When that's done (when the **RetrieveFeedAsync** call completes), the **ProcessFeedAsync** coroutine resumes at the next statement.

 You can aggregate a couroutine into other coroutines.
 Or you can call **get** to block and wait for it to complete (and get the result if there is one).
-Or you can pass it to another programming language that supports WinRT.
+Or you can pass it to another programming language that supports the Windows Runtime.

 ## Asychronously return a Windows Runtime type
 In this next example we wrap a call to **RetrieveFeedAsync**, for a specific URI, to give us a **RetrieveBlogFeedAsync** function that asynchronously returns a [**SyndicationFeed**](/uwp/api/windows.web.syndication.syndicationfeed).